Valayil Korath Mathews

 Valayil Korath Mathews is an entrepreneur and the founder chairman of IBS Software Services, a software product company based in India.
 He is regarded as a thought leader in the global aviation industry and has been a speaker at various international events conducted by IATA, Harvard Business School, and NASSCOM.

 Early life

-Mathews belongs to Kizhakkambalam, a village in Ernakulam district in Kerala, India.
-He spent his entire childhood there along with his father, mother, two brothers, and a sister.
-His father was one of the founding managers of the Federal Bank and mother a home maker.
+V. K. Mathews was born and raised in Kizhakkambalam, a village in Ernakulam district, Kerala, India.
+He spent his childhood there with his parents, two brothers, and a sister.
+His father, Korath, was among the founding managers of Federal Bank, while his mother was a homemaker.

-Mathews did his schooling in St Joseph's School, Kizhakkambalam and attended pre-university at St Peter's College, Kolenchery, Ernakulam.
-He took his under graduation in Mechanical Engineering from Mar Athanasius College of Engineering, Kothamangalam, Ernakulam.
-He completed post graduation in Aeronautical Engineering from IIT Kanpur and then executive management program from Harvard Business School.
+Mathews received his early education at St. Joseph's School and completed his pre-university studies at St. Peter's College, Kolenchery.
+He earned a bachelor's degree in Mechanical Engineering from Mar Athanasius College of Engineering and subsequently completed a postgraduate degree in Aeronautical Engineering from Indian Institute of Technology Kanpur.
+He later attended the Executive Management Program at Harvard Business School.